NoncedoQanda/RealTimeFitnessTracker/SPECIFICATION.md

-# SPECIFICATION.md
+# Introduction # SPECIFICATION.md
-## Introduction

-### Project Title
-Real-Time Fitness Tracker
+### Project Name: Fitness Tracker in Real Time

 ### Domain
-Health & Fitness – This system operates in the domain of personal health and wellness, focusing on real-time monitoring and management of physical activity.
-It targets individuals who engage in exercise, ranging from casual walkers to dedicated athletes, and integrates with modern mobile technology to provide actionable insights.
+Health & Fitness: With an emphasis on real-time physical activity monitoring and management, this system functions within the realm of individual health and wellness.
+It targets those who exercise, from infrequent walkers to serious athletes, and it connects with contemporary mobile technologies to deliver useful insights.

 ### Problem Statement
-Many fitness enthusiasts lack immediate, accurate feedback during workouts, making it difficult to adjust their efforts in real time or track progress effectively.
-Existing solutions often provide delayed data or require cumbersome manual input, reducing their utility.
-The Real-Time Fitness Tracker addresses this by delivering instant metrics—such as heart rate, calorie burn, and exercise duration—directly to the user, enhancing training efficiency and motivation.
+During workouts, many fitness lovers do not receive prompt, precise feedback, which makes it challenging to adequately track progress or modify their efforts in real time.
+The usefulness of existing solutions is diminished since they frequently deliver delayed data or necessitate laborious manual input.
+In order to improve training effectiveness and motivation, the Real-Time Fitness Tracker provides users with immediate indicators, like heart rate, calorie burn, and activity time.

-### Individual Scope
+### Personal Scope
-This project is feasible for an individual developer within the assignment’s timeframe.
-It leverages existing mobile device sensors (e.g., accelerometer, heart rate monitor) and widely available APIs, reducing the need for custom hardware or complex infrastructure.
-The system requires a straightforward mobile app for data collection and display, paired with a lightweight backend for storage and processing—tasks manageable with basic programming skills and standard development tools like GitHub, Markdown, and a mobile framework (e.g., Flutter or React Native).
-The scope is limited to core fitness tracking features, ensuring completion without overwhelming resources.
+An lone developer can complete this project within the allotted time.
+It eliminates the need for specialized hardware or intricate infrastructure by utilizing readily accessible APIs and sensors included in mobile devices, such as heart rate monitors and accelerometers.
+Basic programming knowledge and common development tools like GitHub, Markdown, and a mobile framework (like Flutter or React Native) can handle the system's requirements for a simple mobile app for data collecting and presentation and a lightweight backend for processing and storage.
+To ensure completion without taxing resources, the scope is restricted to essential fitness tracking elements.